senyosimpson/chrono/README.md

 # Chrono

-An asynchronous runtime built for embedded systems.
+An asynchronous runtime built for the STM32F3 Discovery Board.